Electronic musical instrument: Trautonium

 The Trautonium was invented in 1928.
-It was based on the subharmonic scale, and the resulting sounds were often used to emulate bell or gong sounds, as in the 1950s Bayreuth productions of Parsifal.
+It was based on the subharmonic scale, and the resulting sounds were frequently used to emulate bell or gong sounds, as in the 1950s Bayreuth productions of Parsifal.
 In 1942, Richard Strauss used it for the bell- and gong-part in the Dresden première of his Japanese Festival Music.
 This new class of instruments, microtonal by nature, was only adopted slowly by composers at first, but by the early 1930s there was a burst of new works incorporating these and other electronic instruments.